-So Mr. A is a farmer with an annual turnover of Rs.
-55 lakh.
-Since this income is agriculture-related, the turnover is exempt from GST.
+So Mr. A owns a tea estate with an annual turnover of Rs.
+1.20 crore by selling tea leaves.
+This activity is exempt from GST.
 However, Mr. A also supplies plastic bags along with his crop and charges separately for this.
 His turnover from the sale of plastic bags is Rs.
-1 lakh and we know that this transaction (sale of plastic bags) is chargeable to GST.
+5 lakhs and we know that this transaction (sale of plastic bags) is chargeable to GST.
 In simple words, his taxable turnover is only Rs.
-1 lakh.
+5 lakhs.

 Going by the definition of aggregate turnover, Mr. A is required to register under GST because his aggregate turnover exceeds the threshold limit of Rs.
 20 lakh.

 Further, Mr. A does not have the option to register as a composition dealer because this aggregate turnover exceeds the threshold limit of Rs 1 crore (Rs 75 lakhs for special category states).